mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-slash-commands/_index.md

 ---
 title: "Slash Commands"
-heading: "Introduction"
+heading: "Using slash commands"
-description: "Slash Commands for System Admins."
+description: "Mattermost supports slash commands to easily integrate external applications into the server.
+They function similarly to outgoing webhooks, except they can be used in any channel - including Private channels and Direct Messages."
 weight: 80
 ---

-This is the admin documentation for slash commands.
-If you're a developer looking to build an integration, see [our developer documentation](https://developers.mattermost.com/integrate/getting-started).

-Mattermost supports slash commands to easily integrate external applications into the server.
-They function similarly to [outgoing webhooks](../admin-webhooks-outgoing), except they can be used in any channel - including Private channels and Direct Messages.

 Messages that begin with `/` are interpreted as slash commands.
 The commands will send an HTTP POST request to a web service, and process a response back to Mattermost.
 Mattermost supports both [built-in](https://docs.mattermost.com/developer/slash-commands.html#built-in-commands) and [custom slash commands](https://docs.mattermost.com/developer/slash-commands.html#custom-slash-command).